Watts, J., Sheehan, O., Bulbulia, J., Gray, R.D., & Atkinson, Q.D. (Submitted). Christianity spread faster in small politically structured societies.

 Watts, J., Sheehan, O., Atkinson, Q.D., Bulbulia, J., & Gray, R.D.
-(Submitted).
-Ritual Human Sacrifice and the Darker Role of Religion in Human History.
+(In Press).
+Did ritual human sacrifice help build and sustain social inequality?
 Empirical Studies in the Cognitive Science of Religion (Ed.
 D.J.
 Slone).
 Bloomsbury Academic.

-Bulbulia, J., Watts, J., & Gray, R.D.
-(Submitted).
+Watts, J., Gray, R.D., & Bulbulia, J. (In Press).
 The New Collaborative Scientific Study of Religious History.

 Articles for a General Audience

 Purzycki, B.G., & Watts, J. (In Press).
 Reinvigorating the comparative, cooperative ethnographic science of religion.

 Pulotu: The Database of Austronesian Supernatural Beliefs and Practices (Talk).
 Cultural Evolution Society Conference.
 Jena, Germany.